Molecular-Electronic-Structure-Group/Molecular-Electronic-Structure-Group.github.io/_team/david_casanova.md

 ---

 I'm currently Ikerbasque Research Associate at the Donostia International Physics Center (DICP).
-My research focuses on the development and implementation of electronic structure for excited states and strongly correlated systems.
+My research focuses on the development and implementation of electronic structure methods for ground and excited states of molecular systems.
 I'm also interested in using these methods to study optoelectronic and magnetic properties of molecular materials and to investigate underlying photophysical processes.
 I hold a master degree in Chemistry (U. Girona) and in Physics (U. Barcelona).
 After my PhD studies in Chemistry, I joined Prof. Head-Gordon’s group at the UC Berkeley as a Fulbright Research Fellow.
 In 2009 I received a Ramón y